chipzx92/DataEngineeringI320/docs/presentations/sql/grouping/index.md

 SELECT b.name AS band_name, COUNT(*) AS performances FROM   bands AS b
 JOIN   performances AS p ON (p.band_id = b.id)
-WHERE  b.name = 'Asleep at the Wheel'
+WHERE  band_name = 'Asleep at the Wheel'
 GROUP BY band_name;
 ```

+Let's look again at the order of execution in the SQL statement with GROUP BY:
+FROM
+WHERE
+SELECT
+GROUP BY
+ORDER BY
+LIMIT

 We would really like to know what bands played at a performance and what venue the performance was
 at.
 To be able to do that, we're going to need to join multiple tables together to get that